Selim-SHERIF/Portfolio/Electromagnetics_and_FEM/README.md

 # Electromagnetics & FEM Simulation

 Finite element modelling of electromagnetic systems, with a focus on magnetic levitation for high-speed transportation.
-This work is carried out as part of my Master thesis at EPFL in collaboration with **Swisspod Technologies**.
+This work is carried out as part of my Master degree at EPFL in collaboration with **Swisspod Technologies**.

 ---